 “Really?”

 “Don’t you want to write a book?”
 What?
 Write a book?
 Is that what it said?
 I looked again at the plain white page in my hands.
 Mom was speaking as she crossed the kitchen, but what was she saying?
 Some strange hum drowned out her words.
 I saw her finger pointing to lines I hadn’t noticed.
 Write your own story.
 Draw your own illustrations.
 My teachers had always praised my writing assignments, had gushed over them, even, but could I write a book?
 I’d read so many, had soaked them up, savored them.
-But did I have any stories of my own worth telling?
+But were any of my own stories worth telling?
 “And look.
-After you make the pages, you bind them together.”
+You write the story, make the pages, then you bind them together.”
 Bookbinding.
 Of course.
 And of course, I should do it.
 Look at her face, wanting something good for me, eyes full of hope.
-What about the other kids, though?
+But what about the other kids?
 Other kids always ruined everything with their cliques and their judging.
 Maybe Mom read my mind.
 “You can do this,” she said.

 I read with no notion of time outside the book.
 If doors opened and closed downstairs, if someone called my name, I didn’t hear.
 I was in Wonka’s chocolate factory where the wallpaper was fruit flavored, where squirrels separated good nuts from bad ones, and a fizzy drink could fill your belly with gas until you floated right up to the ceiling.
-This wasn’t the first time I’d been here but I relished every visit.
 The library check-out card had my name written on it four times.
-At the library, I found my way into countless other worlds, other ways of living, the ways of city kids who grew up in apartments and rode the subway, smart kids who ran detective agencies, lonely rich kids whose rich parents ignored them.
+The library was full of doors to other worlds, other ways of living, city kids who grew up in apartments and rode the subway, smart kids who ran detective agencies, lonely rich kids whose rich parents ignored them.
 When I asked the librarian for a better book about a dog than Old Yeller, she gave me Where the Red Fern Grows.
 After The Secret Garden and The Little Princess, she suggested The Island of the Blue Dolphins and Jacob Have I Loved.
 When I finished Hatchet, she made sure I didn’t miss Julie of the Wolves.

 My bedroom door flew open and banged against the wall.
 We were late.
-What were we late for?
+Late for what?
 “Your writing workshop,” Mom said, drawing back the blankets and grabbing my hand.
 In the bathroom, she dragged a brush through my hair.
 Downstairs, she put my coat on me and pushed me out the door.

-When we got there, we hustled across the dark, wet parking lot and through the big glass doors leading into the community center.
+When we got there, we hustled across the dark, wet parking lot and through the big glass doors of the community center.
 An acre of grey carpet stretched across the lobby under fluorescent lights as a lady wearing a sweater vest beckoned us to the meeting room.
 Behind her, the view through another set of doors showed a man up front writing on a whiteboard while a roomful of kids, aged eight to eleven, sat in rows at long tables.
 Mom kissed me at the door as I struggled out of my coat.
 I settled into the empty back row where I took a seat next to a stack of lined paper and a tray of pencils while the man up front, ignoring the distraction, continued explaining basic paragraph structure.
 “Main idea.
 Three supporting sentences.
 Conclusion.”
 Was that all?
 I’d learned that in first grade.
-And these other kids should have, too.
-Were they stupid?
-I’d hoped there would be more to the class than this.
+Were these other kids stupid?
+I hoped there would be more to the class than this.

 “I go to Pierce.”

 Pierce.
 Her family was probably richer than mine.
-No doubt, she knew it.
 Designer jeans, cool sweater, tinted lip gloss.
 And friends.
 So why was she over here talking to me?
 Be nice to them and they’ll be nice to you.
-But girls who looked like her never were.
+But girls like this never were.
 Whatever I told her would be good gossip to take back to the giggling girls, big laughs with the other kids about me, the weirdo in cheap clothes who wouldn’t talk to anyone.
 We could never be friends.

 “You like writing?” she asked.